pym7857/Price_Change_Prediction/README.md

 ## ***7. Data Crawling & Pearson correlation coefficient***
 ![crwal_code](./SampleImages/crwal_code.PNG)
 <br><br>
-First, make web crawl code about dates of selling carrot data and prices data of more than 20years (https://www.kamis.or.kr/customer/main/main.do)
+First, we made web crawl code about dates of selling carrot data and prices data of more than 20years (https://www.kamis.or.kr/customer/main/main.do)
 Because in the kamis web site, we can't download more than 100 data at one time.

 After get about 7000 data with crawling, we apply Pearson correlation coefficient in order to know what variable do more affect price.